hilton/hilton.github.com/blog/_posts/2023-10-10-backlog-shrinkage.md

 ## Product manager absence duration

-A product manager wizard wouldn’t need to maintain a backlog at all: each time a developer completed some work in progress, a wave of the magic wand would create the next in-progress task.
+A [two-minute product manager](two-minute-rule) hardly needs to maintain a backlog at all: each time a developer completed some work in progress, they can immediately pair with product manager to create the next in-progress item.
 From this perspective, the backlog only exists as a buffer to ensure that designers and developers always have a next task to work on.

 The necessary backlog size probably depends on things like preparation effort, team throughput, and how long people go on holiday or disappear into back-to-back meetings for.